SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     <#parameter name#>: <#parameter type#>

+For function parameters,
-For function parameters declared this way, the parameter name is local only, not to be used in function calls.
+the parameter name is used within the function body, but is not used when calling the function.
+For method parameters,
-For methods parameters declared this way, the parameter name is used locally and in method calls.
+the parameter name is used as within the function body, and is also used as a keyword when calling the method.
-The first parameter of a method has only a local name, like the parameter of a function.
+The name of a method's first parameter is used only within the function body, like the parameter of a function.
 For example:

 .. testcode:: func-simple-param